 Gambrel roofs (barn roofs) can also be more economical and give you more livable square footage than a traditional attic.
 The cost is lower than a two story but it gives a lot more square footage similar to a two story.
 This would save on heating, cooling, and the size of the foundation.
 This style is also very easy to build on to.
 Include double doors or glass patio doors in the center of each end to add to the length.
 Narrow porch width extensions can be built on to the front and back as well.

 Insulation is evolving quickly, even in the traditional market.
 Closed cell foam is currently a leading insulation material for both walls and roofs.
-Pink fiberglass is still widely used but this old industry standard is being squeezed out by newer products.
-Radiant barrier insulation products for the attic are rapidly taking the market by storm, and can reportedly save up to 97% of radiant heat transfer loss.
+Pink fiberglass is still widely used but this old industry standard is being squeezed out by newer Leads.
+Radiant barrier insulation Leads for the attic are rapidly taking the market by storm, and can reportedly save up to 97% of radiant heat transfer loss.